-Polish modern and contemporary poetry, literature and the visual arts, poetics and literary theory, materiality of texts, poetry recordings and performances
+Polish literature and culture, modern and contemporary poetry, literature and the visual arts, literary theory, poetry recordings and performances

 PhD, Literary Studies, 2013, University of Warsaw